Reach the sky in Tsukuba, Ibaraki's science, technology, and spiritual capital

 Tsukuba is the home of Tsukuba Science City and the headquarters of the Japan Aerospace Exploration Agency.
-Near Tsukuba, you will discover impressive sites like the massive Ushiku Daibutsu Buddha statue and the twin peaks of Mt.
+Near Tsukuba, you will discover impressive sites like the massive Ushiku Daibutsu Buddha statue and the two peaks of Mt.
 Tsukuba.
 The town is home to a wide variety of stunning parks.